 Your complete guide to Athens travel

-And that’s it – your three-day guide Athens travel guide to the glories my favorite city.
+And that’s it – your three-day travel guide to Athens for the glories of my favorite city.
 (I swear I’m not totally turning this into an Athens travel blog, though it’s a tempting idea.)

 You can just do one of the days, or spread each one out into a few days.
 But there’s so much to explore here, and this itinerary is really just scratching the surface of all the interesting and cool things to do in Athens.